 Location: Texas, USA

 The more I painted, the more I was hooked.
-I started with a Wacom Graphire Pad and Photoshop 5.5, and am now up to Photoshop 7.0.1.
+I started with a Wacom Graphire Pad and Photoshop 5.5, and moved up to Photoshop 7.0.1.
 I learn more everyday.
-When using Photoshop, I do NOT use photo's!
-I may look at a photo on another screen, but it is not cut and copied into my paintings in any way.
 The paintings are done on the computer Not traced!
-Although, if I am away from the computer and inspiration hits, I will sometimes draw out a "rough sketch" on paper and scan it in at a later date to "finish".
-Because of the way Photoshop is set up in "layers" it is also possible to do outlines on a layer, then change the painting dramatically.
-Basically, with Photoshop, the possibilities are endless.....
+Although, if I was away from the computer and inspiration hit, I would sometimes draw out a “rough sketch” on paper and scan it in at a later date to “finish”.
+Because of the way Photoshop is set up in “layers” it is also possible to do outlines on a layer, then change the painting dramatically.
+Basically, with Photoshop, the possibilities were endless.

 When drawing for yourself, do not follow directions from a book, a parent or even a friend.
 Only you know what’s best for you.
 And if what you are doing is unconventional, that’s okay.
 The only thing that really matters is that it works for you.
 And it’s always best to draw for yourself.